umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 ### Injecting dependencies into a View or Template

-I some cases you might need to use services within your templates or view files.
+In some cases you might need to use services within your templates or view files.
 Services can be injected directly into your views using the `@inject` keyword.
 This means that you can inject the `Foobar` from above into a view like shown below:

 {% code title="Home.cshtml" overflow="wrap" %}